captbaritone/jordaneldredge.com/nextjs/_posts/2008-03-11-barbershop-multi-track-original-cell-phone-ring-tone-tag.md

 ::audio{src=/uploads/2008/03/hello-mp3.mp3}

-For more multi-track barbershop fun, check out the "<a href="http://blog.classicalcode.com/category/music/barbershop/">barbershop</a>" category of this blog.
+For more multi-track barbershop fun, check out the "[barbershop](http://blog.classicalcode.com/category/music/barbershop/)" category of this blog.